-You may think you are already familiar with Property Management Software.
+You may think you are already familiar with Building Operations Software.
 You know, that “system that does work orders and PM.”
 But as we head into the New Year, I challenge you to stop using the phrase “Work Order System.”
 That means no more, “Yeah, we have a work order system.”
 Or telling your tenants and property management staff to “Just submit it through the work order system.”

 “Why,” you ask?
 The phrase simply doesn’t describe the full capabilities of modern property management tools, which do far more than help you handle work orders and preventive maintenance tasks.
 It sets the wrong expectations.
 And as you may already know from delivering service to tenants, managing expectations is everything.